Menu

 When you choose a cyber insurance company, take the following steps to help you make the right decision for your business.

 Every business has different insurance needs.
-And you don’t need to pay for features in a plan that your business won’t benefit from.
+And you don’t need to pay for features in a plan your business won’t benefit from.
 Common cyber insurance policies may cover issues like data leaks, lawsuits and extortion.
 Think about how your business exists online.
 What issues or risks do you commonly face?
 What kind of insurance might your customers expect you to have?

 Before committing to a cyber insurance provider, look into all of your options — and don’t be afraid to speak to brokers or agents to get a full breakdown on their coverage.
 You may be able to find specific providers that specialize in your industry and offer exactly what your business needs.
 Others may be less suited for your business.
 You may even discover that certain providers require you to have specific security measures in place before being covered.